Tripoli, Beddawi camp. Discussion with refugees. Photo: ICRC / Jordi RAICH

 As part of its activities, the CCHN regularly organises workshops to help you prepare for high-pressure negotiations.
-Join us for the next workshop on 2-5 May 2022: you will learn from a criminologist and a professional hostage negotiator about methods to prepare, remain calm, and recover after pressure.
-You can sign up for the English or French versions of the event.
+Join us for the next workshop: you will learn from a criminologist and a professional hostage negotiator about methods to prepare before, remain calm during and recover after pressure.
+You can look for the next dates and sign up for the English or French versions of the event here.

 The humanitarian practitioners who complete one of our Peer Workshops become part of the CCHN community, a global network of frontline humanitarian negotiators brought together by their negotiation expertise and desire to support colleagues across the sector.
 The members of our community get access to a wide range of negotiation and capacity-building activities, but also workshops and programmes focusing on pressure management, self-care, and resilience in high-stake negotiations like the ones mentioned above.
 Sign up for one of our upcoming free workshops and become a member!

 The Centre of Competence on Humanitarian Negotiation (CCHN) was founded in 2016 as a joint initiative of five humanitarian agencies: the Centre for Humanitarian Dialogue, the International Committee of the Red Cross, Médecins Sans Frontières Switzerland, the United Nations High Commissioner for Refugees, and the United Nations World Food Programme.

 We facilitate the capture, analysis and sharing of humanitarian negotiation experiences and practices to support a more systematic approach to frontline negotiation.
 We also provide a space for dialogue across different humanitarian organizations.